 government, many more are already dead set opposed to it.
 There are many

 reasons for this opposition and the main ones remain power, position,

-All with invested interests in such will decidedly fight for their
+and business.
+All with invested interests in such will decidedly fight

 Again this is seen among the prominent religions of the world, particularly in their teachings.
 One divine God created the universe, the world.
 He rules and controls it, and men populating it are to serve him.
 All who are not Muslims, believing in Allah and his commandments, are infidels.
 Such teachings are not compatible with something like the Gaia hypothesis where human beings are an equal part of the world and maintain its homeostasis.
 The idea that humankind is an equal part of the world, the life cycle called by some, and helps maintain it is contrary to the teachings of most formalized religions.
 Humankind possessing such equaity or power is inconceivable.
 God never granted it the religious leaders protest.